ForsakenX/forsaken-bots/README.md

 forsaken-bots
 =============

-Various bots used for Forsaken.
+Various bots used by the Forsaken community.

   FsknBot: